This guide is relevant to Commonwealth officials responsible for the financial reporting of lease transactions.

 - a lack of suitable alternative assets at similar price

-- significant leasehold improvements undertaken over the term of the lease; and
+- significant leasehold improvements undertaken over the term of the lease

-- periods covered by an option to extend the lease if the lessee is reasonably certain to exercise that option; and
+- periods covered by an option to extend the lease if the lessee is reasonably certain to exercise that option

 - periods covered by an option to terminate the lease if the lessee is reasonably certain not to exercise that option.